 Outdoor showers can serve as practical, enjoyable and attractive additions to a landscape or building exterior.
 Although piping water to the outdoor shower may be given top priority, figuring out where the wastewater will go and how it will be directed can be equally important.
 There are multiple ways to install drainage for an outdoor shower, but a handful of factors or limitations must be accounted for.

 Several factors should influence the drainage system design used for an outdoor shower.
-Municipalities often have ordinances that address outdoor shower construction and where water can drain to.
+Municipalities often have ordinances that address outdoor shower construction and where water can drain to, so begin by familiarizing yourself with local codes and getting a construction permit if necessary.
 Consult all utility providers prior to digging to avoid coming into contact with any buried utilities as you dig the drainage trenches.

-A shower pan is a shower drainage option that involves catching and directing shower waste water.
+A shower pan is a shower drainage option that involves catching and directing shower wastewater.
 Pans are often installed below the floor or are incorporated into the shower floor and can be plastic, fiberglass, rubber-lined or metal.
-The pan is connected to a drain that is either hooked up to the system that manages the household waste water, or directed with hosing to irrigate trees, shrubs, ornamentals or select food crops.
+The pan is connected to a drain that is either hooked up to the system that manages the household wastewater, or directed with hosing to irrigate trees, shrubs, ornamentals or select food crops.

 In areas that are near lakes, streams or other bodies of water, it is commonly required or recommended that wastewater directly enter a septic or municipal sewer line rather than being allowed to drain freely.
 In this case, a shower pan or drainage system connected directly to the floor may be most suitable.